Well Woman Exam & Contraception Specialist

 - a little shorter

-They can stay in anywhere between 3 to 6 years at this point, (depending on which device we’re talking about) so it’s almost like:
+They can stay in anywhere between 3 to 6 years at this point (depending on which device we’re talking about).
+So, it’s almost like:

 “Place it, Set it, and Forget it.”